Skip to product information

 The History and Mysterious Color of Cinnabar

-Beautiful cinnabar red and dignity
+Beautiful cinnabar red and elegance

 The tradition of Yagyu ware and the skills of the Ikura family